 • The UK ceased to be a European Union member state on 31 January 2020

-• After this time, you should check if you can stay in the UK.
-You may need to apply to the EU Settlement Scheme, however you may be able to stay in the UK without applying if you’re an Irish citizen, or already have indefinite leave to remain.
+• You may be able to stay in the UK without applying if you’re an Irish citizen, or already have indefinite leave to remain.

 Documents you can apply for